 Medically, heterosexual sex is a natural and normal activity that does no harm to a couple under ordinary circumstances.
-But male homosexual sex injures its participants regularly — both because the !@#$% is damaged during penetration and because only the vagina is biologically equipped to be a safe receptacle for semen.
+But male homosexual sex injures its participants regularly — both because the rectum is damaged during penetration and because only the vagina is biologically equipped to be a safe receptacle for semen.

 Psychologically, the benefits love and marriage bring to men and women are well documented.
 Yet even in countries where homosexuality is an accepted, integrated part of society, homosexuals suffer much higher rates of depression and suicide than the general public.

 And children are bound to suffer if their parents are part of the homosexual scene.
 From the Village People song “YMCA” to the Showtime television show “Queer as Folk,” homosexual culture has long celebrated sex with teens.
 One of the most-often searched for terms on the Internet is a homosexual slang word for underage teenage boys.
 In “The Gay Report,” by homosexual researchers Karla Jay and Allen Young, the authors report data showing that 73% of homosexuals surveyed had at some time had sex with boys 16 to 19 years of age or younger.
 One daughter of a homosexual man told the Register of the difficulties she faced not from her dad, but from his many sexually promiscuous friends.